viliRocha/Comparing_Interpreter-s_speed/README.md

 The first algorithm just puts all numbers in an array in ascending order.

-And the second one will calculate the average, the median and the mode between the numbers in the array.
+And the second one will calculate the average and the mode between the numbers in the array.

 ### Then finally I will compare the execution time between the programming languages, executing each algorithm in each language three times and getting an average between the values to make a graph.